swannyy14/jleeBLog/content/_index.md

 ## Hi!

 Welcome to my blog about statistics!

-This blog will (**finish editing this font page material.
-This can be edited in content/_index.md**) My posts will  but not limited to:
+I will update this blog as I continue my study in statistics.
+The posts will include topics such as:

-- new and fresh concepts that I learn in statistics, which I will try to intuitively explain for the readers
+- intuitive explanations of newly learned statistical concepts
-- examples of various statistical methods and machine learning models using different kinds of data sets
+- various statistical methods and machine learning models
-- analysis on random topics of my choice
+- data analysis